Mary Beth Oliver

 Mary Beth Oliver specializes in media and psychology, focusing on both the psychological effects of media and on viewers' attraction to or enjoyment of media content.
-Her research includes studies pertaining emotional and cognitive responses to media entertainment, media violence (including horror and suspenseful films), reality-based television programs, gender and media, and media portrayals of racial groups and the effects of such portrayals on viewers' racial attitudes.
+Her work focuses on media and social cognition, and on media and emotion.
+Her research interests include media entertainment, media and stereotyping, and positive media psychology.

 - Emotional And Cognitive Effects Of Media